“ezz noh awa korcha” the dichotomy of Queerness in hip-hop dance in Ghana in the wake of a homophobic apocalypse.

 I go tell poppy ooo”

 With regards to the dance in this music video, the artist is cat-walking down a dusty street, singing and is joined by over 10 video vixens and then the group catwalks for a bit.
-The rest of the dance movements in the video are mildly suggestive and the dancers are barely showing skin, yet this video was labelled as overly sexual when it was first released.
-One can argue that society has evolved to become more tolerant (or desensitised) of sexual depictions in music and hip-hop dance, but it’s important not to forget that Mzbel was raped and sexually assaulted (link to interview) because of the how society sexualised her for her music and dance performances.
+The rest of the dance movements are mildly suggestive and the dancers are barely showing skin, yet this video was labelled as overly sexual when it was first released.
+One can argue that society has evolved to become more tolerant (or desensitised) of sexual depictions in music and hip-hop dance, but it’s important not to forget that Mzbel was raped and sexually assaulted because of the how society sexualised her for her music and dance performances.

 Stories from Queer Ghanaian Hip-hop Dancers